Kitware/iMSTK/CONTRIBUTING.md

 ### Documenting your code
-1. General: When you document your code make sure you use correct English and complete, grammatically correct sentences.Finish your sentences with a period.
+1. General: When you document your code make sure you use correct English and complete, grammatically correct sentences.
+Finish your sentences with a period.
 2. Documenting a method.
 Add a brief comment describing your method in your class implementation files.
 3. Documenting a class.
 Classes should be documented using the class and brief Doxygen commands,followed by the detailed class description.